 Q. I know how to fill out a family tree chart, but how do you cite your sources?

 A. Source citation is just recording where you found each piece of information so you—or anyone else—can go back to the original.
-Here’s how to do it:
+In this post, we’ll show you how to do it in three steps.

 1. Gather source information.

 Different kinds of sources require different types of information.
 Refer to the genealogy source citation Bible, Evidence Explained: Citing History Sources from Artifacts to Cyberspace by Elizabeth Shown Mills (Genealogical Publishing Co.), and download our free source citation cheat sheet to help you collect all the information you’ll need.

 For books, for example, record the title, author, publisher and location, year of publication, where you found the book, library call number (if applicable), and the pertinent page numbers.

 To find the source information, check the title page of a book, first page of a roll of microfilm, the library catalog entry for a book or microfilm, and/or the search page of the online database you used.

 For census records, you want the name of the census, dwelling and family numbers, household name, city or township, county, state, microfilm number and holding repository (if found on microfilm), website URL and date accessed (if found online), and author of the original source (so, the National Archives for census microfilm or online census records digitized from microfilm).It’s also important to note whether you’ve found an image of the original record, or an index entry or an abstract transcribed from the original record.

 2. Standardize it.

 Once you’ve collected source information, you can put it into a standard format—a formal source citation—to make it easier for any genealogist to understand.
 Here’s an example of a source citation for a book: